David Parrish inspires and empowers creative entrepreneurs world-wide as an international creative industries speaker

 David’s clients around the world say that as a creative industries speaker he inspires, entertains and motivates creative businesses.
 His speeches and presentations illustrate how to become even more successful by using a creative approach to business.
 David explains how best to use creative business models, competitive advantage, strategic marketing, intellectual property, leadership and profitable growth strategies.
 As a creative industries speaker he talks about business growth, marketing, international business and other subjects relevant to businesses in the creative, digital and cultural sectors.
 He works worldwide as a creative industries speaker, specialising in the Creative Industries, the Creative Economy, the Orange Economy and the Digital Economy.

 David helps design, media, technology and a wide range of other creative enterprises world-wide.
 Businesses increase sales, prices and profits with David’s expert business advice, books, speeches and creative business training workshops.

 Read what clients say about David and his work.

 In the video above, owners of creative businesses speak highly of David.
 They talk about the way he has helped them to achieve greater success in their creative enterprises as a result of his creative industries business advice.

 Speaker on Creative Industries and Creative Entrepreneurship

 David is a world class creative industries speaker on creative business, the creative economy, marketing and international business.
 His creative industries business advice is backed up by academic and professional qualifications.
-As a creative industries speaker, David draws on his own experience in businesss, his personal story, his international work, consultancy and research in his creative industries keynote speeches around the world.
+As a creative industries speaker, David draws on his own experience in businesss, his personal story, his international work, consultancy and research when making creative industries keynote speeches around the world.
 As an international creative industries speaker, his keynote speeches and other presentations are about creative entrepreneurship, the Creative Economy, the Digital Economy, the Orange Economy, Digital Industries, creative clusters, creative industries business support, cultural industries projects, business models in the creative industries, the cultural economy, creative marketing, international creative collaborations, creative business techniques, intellectual property licensing and other business issues in the creative industries.